AdityaKhatawkar/aditya_aps_portfolio.github.io/README.md

   </p>

   <p>
-    In recent years, YouTube has witnessed a massive boom in short-form content with the launch of <strong>YouTube Shorts</strong>, a feature introduced to compete with TikTok and Instagram Reels.
+    In recent years, YouTube has witnessed a massive boom in short-form content with the launch of YouTube Shorts, a feature introduced to compete with TikTok and Instagram Reels.
 By 2024, YouTube Shorts had surpassed <strong>70 billion daily views</strong> globally <a href="#ref2">[2]</a>.
 Forrester Research reports that <strong>29% of U.S. Gen Z</strong> online adults now use YouTube Shorts at least weekly, underscoring how bite-sized video is reshaping attention spans and engagement patterns <a href="#ref3">[3]</a>.
   </p>

   <p>
     What makes YouTube unique is not just its scale, but the way it handles business-critical challenges such as content recommendation, ad targeting, trend detection, and moderation.
-Its backend is deeply rooted in a backbone of <strong>data structures and algorithms (DSA)</strong>.
+Its backend is deeply rooted in a backbone of data structures and algorithms (DSA).
 Whether it's ranking the best video for a user, optimizing live video delivery, or filtering spam, YouTube’s success lies in its algorithmic problem-solving capabilities.
   </p>

   <p>